mikependon/RepoDB.NET/_posts/2020-04-01-happy-2nd-year-anniversarr.md

 The next day, I came to office early and check-in the RepoDb code snippets in our internal repository.
 Few minutes after, I broadcasted an email to all the developers of Orsted A/S at Kuala Lumpur, Malaysia without knowing the effect of it.

-I received much criticism from various architects the same day (ie: re-inventing the wheel, too much ambitious, etc).
+I received much criticism from various architects the same day (i.e.: re-inventing the wheel, too much ambitious, etc).

 However, I got a good feedback from my direct Team Lead.